 The Road to Avalon by Joan Wolf

 If you like romance, this is probably the most interesting book on this list for you.
 It’s about the forbidden romance between Arthur and his half-sister Morgan le Fay (incest happens a lot in Arthurian fiction, especially between these two).
-What I especially liked was the portrayal of Arthur himself, which far less perfect and idealistic than what he sometimes turns out to be.
+What I especially liked was the portrayal of Arthur himself, which is far less perfect and idealistic than what he sometimes turns out to be.
 Morgan’s portrayal is a bit bland by comparison, however, but she definitely isn’t terrible.
 I also like how Mordred’s innocence in this book is in stark contrast to the usual interpretations of Arthur’s illegitimate son.

 The Buried Giant by Kazuo Ishiguro

 Wait…what?
 This is probably the more loosely defined Arthurian book on this list, but I do count it as one (even though I hadn’t expected it when I began reading it).
 It’s actually a very calm story about an elderly couple looking for their son in a post-Arthurian setting, with some mythical/magical realism thrown in, such as mist that causes amnesia.
 Gawain makes an appearance, and Arthur himself is mentioned, but the Arthurian legend is not the focus in this story.
 Still, I wanted to include this because it’s a bit different from what you’d usually expect on a list of Arthurian books.
-That, and it’s a wonderful and interest story that’s a bit different.
+That, and it’s a wonderful and interesting story that’s a bit unusual.
 Just don’t expect a typical fantasy.

 Any other great Arthurian books you feel I’ve missed?
 Do feel free to share them in the comments!